 The MLIS degree is a 36-credit program that can be completed in three consecutive terms of full-time study or up to four years (twelve terms) of part-time study.

 There is a series of mandatory core courses — the remaining courses are tailored to your career goals or chosen area of interest.
-It is important to plan carefully, in consultation with your faculty advisor, to make the best use of the educational opportunities available at the School of Information Sciences.
+It is important to plan carefully, in consultation with your faculty advisor, to make the best use of the educational opportunities available at the School of Computing and Information.

 You will take the six required courses* for the MLIS degree: